NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Gum Nebula and Vela Supernova Remnant

-While the Gum and Vela clumps dominate scattering predictions in this direction, there is mixed observational evidence for whether they act as dominant scattering screens for all pulsars in the region. \cite{he2025} find evidence for enhanced scattering through the Vela clump based on a broad assessment of pulsars with observed scattering near and surrounding the remnant.
+While the Gum and Vela clumps dominate scattering predictions in this direction, there is mixed observational evidence for whether they act as dominant scattering screens for all pulsars in the region. \cite{he2025} find evidence for enhanced scattering through the Vela clump based on a broad assessment of pulsars with observed scattering near and surrounding the remnant, although \cite{kumar2026} suggest the scattering is in fact dominated by the front edge of the Gum nebula.
 Measurements of interstellar scintillations yield accurate fractional locations of discrete scattering regions along a pulsar LOS from fitting to scintillation arcs \citep[e.g.][]{stinebring2001} and using a precise pulsar distance.
 Associating these screen locations with particular macroscopic ISM structures is often ambiguous, however.
 For example, while assessment of scintillation arcs for B0740$-$28 indicate a scattering screen at the edge of the Gum Nebula \citep{wang2025}, \cite{xu2023_2} find that scintillation of the Vela pulsar is more consistent with a scattering screen at the edge of the Local Bubble.
 Future models would benefit greatly from dedicated scintillation studies of as many pulsars in the Gum and Vela regions as possible, in order to determine whether they consistently act as the dominant scattering screens along the LOS.